realpython/python-guide/docs/index.rst

 The Hitchhiker's Guide to Python!
 =================================

+Greetings, Earthling!
 Welcome to The Hitchhiker's Guide to Python.

-**This guide is currently under heavy active development.**  If you'd like to help, `fork us on GitHub <https://github.com/kennethreitz/python-guide>`_!
+**This is a living, breathing guide.**  If you'd like to contribute, `fork us on GitHub <https://github.com/kennethreitz/python-guide>`_!

-This *opinionated* guide exists to provide both novice and expert Python developers a best practice handbook to the installation, configuration, and usage of Python on a daily basis.
+This handcrafted guide exists to provide both novice and expert Python developers a best practice handbook to the installation, configuration, and usage of Python on a daily basis.

+This guide is **opinionated** in a way that is almost, but not quite, entirely *unlike* Python's official documentation.
+You won't find a list of every Python web framework available here.
+Rather, you'll find a nice concise list of highly recommended options.

+Let's get started!
+But first, make sure you know where your towel is.

 .. include:: contents.rst.inc